goodboy/tractor/README.rst

 Windows "gotchas"
 *****************
-`tractor` uses the stdlib's `multiprocessing` module internally which *can* have some *gotchas* on Windows, namely the need for calling `freeze_support()`_ inside the ``__main__`` context.
+`tractor` internally uses the stdlib's `multiprocessing` package which *can* have some gotchas on Windows.
+Namely, the need for calling `freeze_support()`_ inside the ``__main__`` context.
 See `#61`_ for the deats.